kwaldenphd/world-wide-web/README.md

 119. You can download the entire Replit project by clicking on the "Download as Zip" option under the three dots next to "Files" on the left-hand side of the page.

-119. Also include a link to your Replit project workspace.
+120. Also include a link to your Replit project workspace.
 This link is the URL that is active in your browser when you are working on this project in Replit.
 - Link template: `https://replit.com/@USERNAME/PROJECTNAME`
 - The link you copy in from Replit should include your username, followed by the project name (whatever you titled the Repl when you created the workspace)

 <blockquote>Q10: Have you ever created a website before?
 Have you used a program like WordPress, Wix, SquareSpace, or Weebly?
 How is this process different?
 Reflect on the process of creating a website by working directly with the HTML.</blockquote>

 <blockquote>Q11: Submit the HTML files and relevant CSS as as zip folder on Canvas.
 See step 119 in the lab procedure includes instructions for downloading these materials from Replit.
 Include a link to your Repl project and workspace for this lab.
 See step 120 in the lab procedure for instructions on getting this link.</blockquote>

-# Endnotes

-<sup id="fn1">1.
-“What is HTML?” http://www.yourhtmlsource.com/starthere/whatishtml.html.<a href="#ref11" title="Jump back to footnote 1 in the text.">↩</a></sup>

 # Lab Questions